RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 * A Running Openshift Cluster

 ## Procedure:
-   **_Note: This part is only relevant for creating a jenkins automation server master on Openshift, if not relevant can skip it anf
+   **_Note: This part is only relevant for creating a jenkins automation server master on Openshift, if not relevant can skip it and
    [Go to Jenkins configuration](#jenkins-configuration)_**
 ### Creating a customized image with jenkins and aws cli utility: